-Grenfell Tower: Cladding 'changed to cheaper version' - BBC News
+Tower cladding 'changed to cheaper type'

 The switch allowed for a change of colour, but the BBC has been told another key reason was to save money.

-Documents seen by the Times newspaper, reportedly show that, days earlier, the local tenant management organisation had sent an "urgent nudge email" to project management consultants involved in the refurbishment.
+Documents seen by the Times newspaper, reportedly show that, days earlier, the local management organisation had sent an "urgent nudge email" to the construction consultants involved in the refurbishment.

 It says the email urged them to provide "good costs" on cladding that could be shown to the councillor overseeing the work.